We walked for only one short day on this canal, from Rogny-les-Sept-Écluses to Briare. It was part of a longer walk that we did in 2015.

 With what remained of the spag bol and the bread, I made some flaccid sandwiches for our marching food tomorrow, as we hoped to leave very early.

 Briare has a railway station.
-From there you can go almost anywhere in France.
+From there you can go to almost anywhere in France.